Titoki-Banner3.jpg

 Plant Care:

-Titoki thrive in well-drained soil.
-They should be staked until established and would benefit from a deep layer of mulch to keep the roots cool and moist during dry spells.
+Titoki trees thrive in well-drained soil and should be staked until established for stability.
+They benefit from a deep layer of mulch around the base to help keep the roots cool and retain moisture during dry periods.

 Specifications: